 Marina Barrage to Lornie Rd/Macritchie Reservoir:

 This stretch is approximately 15km.
 There are plenty of options for resupply here, from 7-11’s to Starbucks to some of the flashest restaurants in Singapore.

 The trail starts in the downtown core, passing through many of Singapore’s modern and historical highlights.
-From Marina Barrage at Gardens By The Bay (or you could start further up if you want), pass by the Supertrees and Marina Bay Sands and the Fullerton Hotel (pop in for a high tea if you feel like it) to the vomiting tiger, also known as the Merlion.
+From Marina Barrage at Gardens By The Bay (or you could start further up if you want), following the waterfront, pass by the Supertrees and Marina Bay Sands and the Fullerton Hotel (pop in for a high tea if you feel like it) to the vomiting tiger, also known as the Merlion.

 If you need, bus 157 will take you to (south) or from Tan Kah Kee MRT station.